vlisivka/docker-centos7-systemd-unpriv/README.md

 Add this text to your Dockerfile to use rpm instead of depending on vlisivka/docker-centos7-systemd-unpriv container.

+    # Instruct systemd to work properly in container.
+(Required).
+    ENV container=docker

     # NOTE: Systemd needs /sys/fs/cgroup directoriy to be mounted from host in
     # read-only mode.
+(Required).

     # Systemd needs /run directory to be a mountpoint, otherwise it will try
     # to mount tmpfs here (and will fail).
+(Required).
     VOLUME /run

-    # Install initialization script, which will execute kickstart and then start systemd as pid 1
+    # Install initialization script, which will execute kickstart scripts and
+    # then will start systemd as pid 1.
     RUN rpm -vi https://github.com/vlisivka/docker-centos7-systemd-unpriv/releases/download/v1.0/docker-centos7-systemd-unpriv-1.0-1.el7.centos.noarch.rpm

     # Run systemd by default via init.sh script, to start required services.